acoustic-content-samples/wch-site-application/README.md

 ## Overview
 This github repository contains all the source code files like javascript, css and html but not the Oslo artifacts like pages, content types, categories, and content.
 WCH tenants created after September 18th 2017 will have the Oslo artifacts automatically deployed.
-For older tenants you need to manually deploy the artifacts from here: https://greenhouse.lotus.com/plugins/plugincatalog.nsf/assetDetails.xsp?action=editDocument&documentId=B444A62EB5379C988525819C0021A994
+For older tenants you need to manually deploy the artifacts by downloading the Oslo built artifacts from the home page of your tenant from the "Update the sample site" widget.
 Not sure if you have the Oslo artifacts?

 * Log in to your tenant and go to the Website menu and check if Oslo is rendering in the preview window.